 Luc Robitaille racked up a hat trick, on Jan.
 19, 2006, in the Kings 8-6 victory over the visiting Atlanta Thrashers.
-The three goals give 551 with the team, passing Hall of Famer Marcel Dionne for the most in franchise history.
-He retired at the end of this season with 557 goals with the Kings, which are still the all-time record.
+The three goals gave him 551 with the team, passing Hall of Famer Marcel Dionne for the most in franchise history.
+He retired at the end of this season with 557 goals with the Kings, which is still the all-time record.

 Big Date Behind the Bench

-Minnesota North Stars general manager Wren Blair took over as head coach, on Jan.
+Minnesota North Stars general manager Wren Blair took over as head coach on Jan.
 19, 1969, replacing John Muckler after a 6-23-6 start to the season.
-This Muckler’s first head coaching job and he would not get another until the 1989-90 season when he led the Edmonton Oilers to the Stanley Cup.
+This was Muckler’s first head coaching job, and he would not get another until the 1989-90 season when he led the Edmonton Oilers to the Stanley Cup.

-Exactly one year later, Pat Burns became the 14th coach in NHL history to win 400 career games, when the Boston Bruins beat the Thrashers 4-3.
-He went on to win 501 games before his career came to end.
-He coached the Canadiens and Maple Leafs before arriving in Boston before spending his final two NHL seasons with the New Jersey Devils.
+One year later, Pat Burns became the 14th coach in NHL history to win 400 career games when the Boston Bruins beat the Thrashers 4-3.
+He went on to win 501 games before his career ended.
+He coached the Canadiens and Maple Leafs before arriving in Boston, then spent his final two NHL seasons with the New Jersey Devils.

 The 200 Club